 - Strengthens your muscles

-Sitting or standing for long hours at a stretch can put considerable strain on your circulatory system.
+Sitting or standing for long hours at a stretch can strain your circulatory system considerably.
 Compression stockings can be an easy solution to this problem!
-They help support your veins, boost blood flow and relieve any pain and heaviness in the legs and feet.
+They help support your veins, boost blood flow, and relieve pain and heaviness in the legs and feet.
 In addition, these stockings are used to manage venous disorders such as varicose veins and help reduce the risk of developing these venous disorders in the future.

-If you are already suffering from varicose veins, learn about the benefits of compression stockings for varicose veins.
+If you already suffer from varicose veins, learn about the benefits of compression stockings for varicose veins.

 Frequently Asked Questions

 Q1.
 How does hydration affect blood circulation in the legs?